 FBI says Capitol rioter allegedly hoped to sell Pelosi laptop to Russia

+- The complaint says that after Williams returned home, she packed a bag and told her mother she was leaving "for a couple of weeks."

-WASHINGTON: A young woman identified as having taken part in the storming of the US Capitol reportedly stole a laptop belonging to top Democrat Nancy Pelosi and hoped to sell it to a Russian spy agency, according to an FBI criminal complaint.
+WASHINGTON: A young woman identified as having taken part in the storming of the US Capitol reportedly stole a laptop from top Democrat Nancy Pelosi's office and hoped to sell it to a Russian spy agency, according to an FBI criminal complaint.

 Relying on several photos and videos of the chaotic January 6 intrusion, an FBI agent said Williams was seen near the office of House speaker Nancy Pelosi.